-When I am asked why I self-harm my honest response is it is an act that makes me feel more alive, more in control of my own situation.
+When I am asked why I self-harm, my honest response is it is an act that makes me feel more alive, and more in control of my own situation.
 That’s precisely how I define it: a way to control how I feel, not how someone else makes me feel.

 There is a song lyric by the Goo Goo Dolls that really resonates with me and why I self-harm.
 I know the song is from the City of Angels, but to me, he self-harms to make himself feel alive, because even pain is better than not feeling anything: